Table Of Contents

 Science and medicines have improved the lifespan of the human race.
 People depend upon medicines for their well being, especially painkillers to get rid of pains.
 People approach a doctor for their ailments and doctors prescribe painkillers to alleviate pain.
 In this case, most of the people will be prescribed a medication called opioid and doctors call it as a narcotic or opiate.
 These painkillers are derived from the “joy plant” named opium poppy.

 The medicines made from the opium poppy relieves the pain and in addition, it gives you a pleasant feeling(euphoria).
 Due to this, people begin abusing this medication and take a high dose to get a high feeling.
-In America, millions of people suffer from an opioid use disorder.
-People began using opioids for other purposes than intended by the doctor.
+In America, millions of people suffer from an opioid crisis.
+People began using opioids for other purposes than intended by the doctor and which become an opioid epidemic.
 The strong desire for this medication has turned into an addiction.
-This article will provide you with valuable pieces of information on opioid use disorder treatments.
+This article will provide you with valuable pieces of information on opioid addiction treatments.

 Opioid use disorder is a medical condition, where the individual is dependent and can not stop using opioids even in spite of the harmful consequences.
 This disorder is characterized by the strong desire to use opioids and increased tolerance to opioids.

-If a person tries to stop the opioid use abruptly, the individual may experience withdrawal symptoms which includes:
+If a person tries to stop the opioid use abruptly, the individual may experience symptoms of opioid withdrawal which includes:

 Diagnosis Of Opioid Use Disorder

 With long-term opioid use, the individual has significant physical and mental impairments.
-Your doctor will decide whether you have opioid use disorder or not based on certain factors.
-The person takes more opioids than intended, spends more time seeking opioids, social withdrawal, increased tolerance, has strong cravings, unable to stop opioids use, and has withdrawal symptoms.
+Your doctor will decide whether you have opioid addiction symptoms or not based on certain factors.
+The person takes more opioids than intended, spends more time seeking opioids, social withdrawal, increased tolerance, has strong cravings, unable to stop opioids use, and symptoms of opioid withdrawal.

 Treatment For Opioid Use Disorder